Image size 1600x900. Swimmer practicing freestyle technique and stroke efficiency in a lap pool.

 • Enter the hand in line with the shoulder.

-• Keep hips high with a light, steady kick.
+• Keep the hips high with a light, steady kick.

 Common mistakes

-• Rushing the pull before the catch is set.
+• Pulling early before the catch is in place.

 Coaching tip

-Choose one technique cue for the whole set.
-Clean form beats extra speed.
+Choose one freestyle technique cue for each set and stick with it.
+Better form beats extra speed every time.

 Common mistakes + quick fixes

-• Rushing drills: slow down and feel the catch.
+• Rushing drills: slow the tempo and feel pressure on the water before you pull.

-• Crossing the midline: enter the hand in line with the shoulder.
+• Crossing the midline: enter and extend in line with the shoulder.

-• Forgetting the kick: keep a light kick to support balance.
+• Forgetting the kick: keep a light kick going to support balance and stroke efficiency.

 FAQs

-What should I focus on during the drill set?
+What should I focus on during the freestyle drill set?

 Feel the catch and keep the elbow high as you press water back.